Neo23x0/panopticon/README.md

 It runs a YARA rule set against a set of samples and measures the duration of a set of cycles over that sample set.

+Bad rules are the ones with bad atom quality as explained in [YARA Performance Guidelines](https://gist.github.com/Neo23x0/e3d4e316d7441d9143c7).
+They slow down the whole search as more data needs to be evaluated by the YARA engine.
+YARA complains by itself about some rules slowing down the search, e.g. if they contain a regex with .* but [^a]* isn't alerted but equally bad.

-The number of iterations over the sample set gets evaluated automatically by providing the number of seconds each rule should be tested against the sample set (default: 15).
+The number of iterations over the sample set gets evaluated automatically by providing the number of seconds each rule should be tested against the sample set (default: 30).

 ## Usage